MCC Effect

 The Government of Sierra Leone began engaging regularly with MCC in 2006.
 At the time, Sierra Leone was only three years removed from its civil war and passed just six indicators on MCC’s scorecard.
 Over the following years, the Government of Sierra Leone engaged with indicator institutions to learn more about its performance and how to improve.
 Actions included:

-Sierra Leone continues to focus on its scorecard performance, even in the face of daunting challenges such as the Ebola crisis; in recognition of these years of effort, MCC’s Board of Directors selected Sierra Leone for a threshold program in December 2014, which was signed in November 2015.
-Sierra Leone continues to work to improve scorecard performance.
+Sierra Leone continues to focus on its scorecard performance, even in the face of daunting challenges such as the Ebola crisis.
+In recognition of these years of effort, MCC’s Board of Directors selected Sierra Leone for a threshold program in December 2014, which was completed in 2021, and developed and signed a compact program with Sierra Leone in September 2024.

 Outcomes

 The policy reforms undertaken by governments may lead to important outcomes related to poverty reduction and economic growth.
-For example, after significantly reducing the time, cost and procedural complexity of starting a business in Georgia, business registrations shot up by 55 percent between 2005 and 2006.3 In “Celebrating Reforms 2007: Doing Business Case Studies”, the World Bank explicitly hailed MCC as a catalyst for business-related reform in Georgia, Burkina Faso, El Salvador, and Malawi.
-And as Sierra Leone invested more in public health and improved immunization rates, the rate of child mortality fell from 209 to 185 deaths per 1,000 births between 2005 and 2007.4
+In “Celebrating Reforms 2007: Doing Business Case Studies”, the World Bank explicitly hailed MCC as a catalyst for business-related reform in Georgia, Burkina Faso, El Salvador, and Malawi.
+And as Sierra Leone invested more in public health and improved immunization rates, the rate of child mortality fell from 209 to 185 deaths per 1,000 births between 2005 and 2007.2

 Reforms generated by the MCC Effect have an important impact on countries, even in countries where MCC has not established a partnership or disbursed any funding.
 MCC continues to gather information on this type of outcome associated with the MCC Effect and welcomes the findings of outside research in this area.